ropensci/roweb3/content/blog/2025-01-20-conduct2024/index.md

 description: Updates for version 2.5 of rOpenSci's Code of Conduct
 ---

-rOpenSci’s activities and spaces are supporter by a Code of Conduct that applies to all people participating in the rOpenSci community, including rOpenSci staff and leadership.
+rOpenSci’s activities and spaces are supported by a Code of Conduct that applies to all people participating in the rOpenSci community, including rOpenSci staff and leadership.
 It applies to all modes of interaction online including GitHub project repositories,